 A continuation of CHE E121.
 Topics covered include thermochemistry, kinetics, chemical equilibrium, oxidation-reduction and electrochemistry, introduction to organic and nuclear chemistry and the chemistry of the elements and their compounds.
 The laboratory will include an introduction to semi-micro qualitative analysis.
-3 hours lecture and 3 hours laboratory.

-CHEE211 Organic Chemistry I
+CHE E211 Organic Chemistry I